What Is Shared Death Experience?

 Then Holy Week came and I noticed another gate / doorway in the Icon of the Resurrection which is traditionally displayed in Eastern Christian churches at Easter.

 The Icon of the Resurrection shows Jesus standing on the broken down gates of the netherworld as He pulls Adam and Eve from their tombs to freedom.
 You can also see King David, Moses, John the Baptist, and others.
 On the left below Jesus' and the fallen gates, you can see broken locks and the devil, bound.
-This represents what Jesus did after the crucifixion when he defeated death and set the captives free.

 What Does This All Mean?